Michigan: Pain and Symptom Management for Nurses

 • You’ll leave this course with a broader understanding of contributing factors, and Michigan laws on prescriptions and treatments for pain.

-As a professional, you will learn that pain is a subjective, complicated symptom that afflicts every human at some point in their lives.
-Managing pain within healthcare settings is a challenge and must take into consideration patient-centered preferences, treatment goals, as well as guidelines and laws from governing bodies.
+As a professional, you will learn that pain is a subjective, complicated symptom that afflicts every human at some point.
+Managing pain within healthcare settings is a challenge, and patient-centered preferences, treatment goals, guidelines, and laws from governing bodies must be considered.
 For many years, opioids were the first line of defense against acute and chronic pain conditions.
 With the opioid crisis, this mindset has been required to change.
-In this Michigan: Pain and Symptom Management course, you will be equipped with a fresh mindset regarding the types of pain, and how to treat them.
+In this Michigan: Pain and Symptom Management course, you will be equipped with a fresh mindset regarding the types of pain and how to treat them.

 Epidemiology of Pain

 Pain is a subjective, complicated symptom that afflicts every human at some point in their lives.
-Managing pain within healthcare settings is a challenge and must take into consideration patient-centered preferences, treatment goals, as well as guidelines and laws from governing bodies.
+Managing pain within healthcare settings is challenging, and patient-centered preferences, treatment goals, guidelines, and laws from governing bodies must be considered.
 For many years, opioids were the first line of defense against acute and chronic pain conditions.
 With the opioid crisis, this mindset has been required to change.

 This public health crisis has resulted in the conviction of pharmaceutical companies that were behind the political stronghold monopoly on pain management in America.
 As a result, the Federal government has collaborated with The Institute of Medicine (IOM) and the Centers for Disease Control (CDC), among many other experts in the field, to develop a plan that protects the American public from unintended opioid use and promotes a multi-disciplined, multi-modal approach to combating pain in America.